Staff

 technologies to expand our philanthropic reach.”

 Cassandra joined the Community Foundation of Northeast Alabama on October 1, 2019, in a new position as Meeting & Technology Specialist.
-Prior to joining the Community Foundation, Cassandra worked for the Alabama Department of Rehabilitation Services in Anniston, AL.
+Before joining the Community Foundation, Cassandra worked for the Alabama Department of Rehabilitation Services in Anniston, AL.

-As Meeting & Technology Specialist, Cassandra will plan, manage and execute a variety of meetings for the Community Foundation and assist staff with technology needs.
+As Events & Technology Manager, Cassandra will plan, manage, and execute a variety of meetings and events for the Community Foundation and assist staff with technology needs.

 Norma Mancilla